apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ### Enum and enum case naming

-The name of the Swift enum is copied directly from the name in the proto file, prefixed with the package name or the name from `option swift_prefix` as documented above for messages.
+The generator copies the name of the Swift enum directly from the name in the proto file, prefixed with the package name or the name from `option swift_prefix` as documented above for messages.
-If that name conflicts with a Swift reserved word or otherwise cause problems for the generated code, the word `Enum` is appended to the name.
+If that name conflicts with a Swift reserved word or otherwise causes problems for the generated code, the generator appends the word `Enum` to the name.

-Enum case names are converted from `UPPER_SNAKE_CASE` conventions in the proto file to `lowerCamelCase` in the Swift code.
+The generator converts enum case names from `UPPER_SNAKE_CASE` conventions in the proto file to `lowerCamelCase` in the Swift code.

-If the enum case name includes the enum name as a prefix (ignoring case and underscore characters), that prefix is stripped.
+If the enum case name includes the enum name as a prefix (ignoring case and underscore characters), the generator strips that prefix.
-If the stripped name conflicts with another entry in the same enum, the conflicting cases have their respective numeric values appended to ensure the results are unique.
+If the stripped name conflicts with another entry in the same enum, the generator appends each conflicting case's numeric value to keep the results unique.
 For example:
 ```protobuf
 syntax = "proto3";